Fort Mason Center

 What you need to know

-Fort Mason Center is a 13-acre arts and cultural campus on the northern waterfront, in former U.S. Army warehouses and piers.
-The Army turned the property over to the National Park Service in 1972, and the nonprofit Fort Mason Center for Arts & Culture has operated the buildings since 1976.
-The site is part of Golden Gate National Recreation Area.
+A 13-acre arts and cultural campus on the northern waterfront in former U.S. Army warehouses and piers, part of Golden Gate National Recreation Area and operated by the nonprofit Fort Mason Center for Arts & Culture.

 What to Expect

-The campus houses several permanent tenants, including the Magic Theatre, BATS Improv, the Long Now Foundation, and a number of galleries and small museums.
-The Fort Mason Center Farmers Market runs on Sunday mornings.
-Off the Grid food truck nights have run here in the past; check the current schedule.
-The Mexican Museum and the Italian Cultural Institute also maintain space here.
+The campus houses permanent tenants including the Magic Theatre, BATS Improv, the Long Now Foundation, the Italian Cultural Institute, and a number of galleries.
+The Fort Mason Center Farmers Market runs Sunday mornings, and Off the Grid food truck nights have run here.
+The buildings are former military warehouses; the piers look across the bay toward Alcatraz and the Golden Gate, and the Great Meadow above the lower fort is open for picnicking.

 Getting There

-The 28 19th Avenue and 30 Stockton buses both stop at Fort Mason on their northern routes.
+The 28 19th Avenue and 30 Stockton both stop at Fort Mason.
 Walking from Fisherman’s Wharf takes about 15 minutes along the waterfront.
-From the Marina, the main gate is on Marina Boulevard.
 The Bay Trail runs through the campus.

 Explore Nearby